CAT Scores Tech Jobs: Ultimate 2025 Guide

 Technology companies aren't just looking for coding skills – they need people who can:

-The CCAT measures exactly these cognitive abilities that predict success in tech roles.
+The CAT measures exactly these cognitive abilities that predict success in tech roles.
 That's why companies like Vista Equity Partners, TIBCO, Crossover, and PowerSchool use it as their primary screening tool.

-"We found that CCAT scores were better predictors of on-the-job performance than traditional coding interviews for our junior developers." - Vista Equity Partners Hiring Manager
+"We found that CAT scores were better predictors of on-the-job performance than traditional coding interviews for our junior developers." - Vista Equity Partners Hiring Manager

 Software Engineers & Developers